 Arts degrees are valuable because they offer you the opportunity to try a variety of majors to suit your interests.
 At UQ, the Arts degree is flexible and designed to develop key practical skills and interdisciplinary knowledge.
 It is available in dual degree format so that your skillset is widened considerably.

 The opportunities provided by an Arts degree are practically limitless.
 Upon completion of your degree, you can work in art galleries, within government departments, in human resources, in travel or tourism, in advertising, or as a writer or researcher.
 If you can think of it, you can do it.
 You also have the opportunity to study at a postgraduate level.
 Course fees annually average at $12,270 for 2023.

 If an Arts degree at UQ appeals to you, check out their website to find out more details.

-Studying a Bachelor of Arts degree at Griffith University requires an ATAR of 63.15 and a rank of 68.
-You can study this degree for 3 years full time or 6 years part-time, so it’s very flexible for any kind of lifestyle.
+Studying a Bachelor of Arts degree at Griffith University requires an ATAR of 65.
+You can study this degree for 3 years full-time or 6 years part-time, so it’s very flexible for any kind of lifestyle.
 You can study a variety of exciting majors, with the freedom of combining any two of them to create a dual degree.